 The GEF board of directors has a non-voting advisory board to share information about various issues and programs that are aligned with our mission.
 Currently serving in an advisory capacity:

 - Donna Lewis, GUSD Superintendent

 - Amanda Martinez, Principal of El Camino

 - Joanna Lauer, Principal of Mountain View

-The Goleta Education Foundation, in collaboration with the advisory board, will continue to be a key support for all Goleta schools to enhance the educational experience for all students.
+The Goleta Education Foundation, in collaboration with the advisory board, continues to be a key support for Goleta Valley schools..